 Skip to content

-An application for Workers’ Compensation must be lodged within 6 months of sustaining a workplace injury or illness.
+An application for workers’ compensation must be lodged within six months of sustaining a workplace injury or illness.
 If an application is lodged more than 20 days after incurring and injury or illness, the insurer may only be liable to pay compensation 20 business days from the date the application is lodged.

 Step 1